zk4x/zyx/README.md

 [![crates.io](https://img.shields.io/crates/v/zyx.svg)](https://crates.io/crates/zyx)
 [![Documentation](https://docs.rs/zyx/badge.svg)](https://docs.rs/zyx)

-Zyx is open source tensor library.
-It defines struct [Variable](crate::tensor::Variable) that adds gradient to any datatype.
+Zyx is open source tensor library designed to be zero cost abstraction and to provide lot of compile-time guarantees.
-Provided is [multidimensional array](crate::accel::cpu::Buffer) that can optionally use matrixmultiply crate for faster execution.

-From user perspective, it works similar to PyTorch.
+From user perspective it works similar to PyTorch.
 Also names of functions are mostly the same, so that you can quickly pick up this library if you are familiar with PyTorch.

 ## Main Ideas